SarcevicAntonio/SarcevicAntonio/urara/pirate-bay-tours-booking-client/+page.svelte.md

 ---
-title: Pirate Bay Tours Booking Client
+title: Offline First Booking App
 summary: |
-  During my 1th semester of my Informatics Masters's degree, we got tasked to create an offline-first booking app for internal use by a cruise line.
+  🚢 During my 1th semester of my Informatics Masters's degree, we got tasked to create Pirate Bay Tours, an offline-first booking app for internal use by a cruise line.
 published: 2021-03-29
 updated: 2022-03-02
 tags: